Champion2049/PsychoactiveFusionML/README.md

 * `saved_models_usage/`: Directory to store the first-stage (drug usage classification) models.

 * `trained_models/`: Directory to store the second-stage (Impulsive and SS regression) models.

+* `third_model/`: Directory to store the third-stage (psychoactive classification) model and its associated preprocessing artifacts (MultiLabelBinarizer, StandardScaler, SelectKBest).

 ## 🤝 Contributing